Mao Zedong: Collaboration with the Kuomintang: 1922–1927

-At the Third Congress of the Communist Party in Shanghai in June 1923, the delegates reaffirmed their commitment to working with the KMT.
+At the 3rd National Congress of the Chinese Communist Party in Shanghai in June 1923, the delegates reaffirmed their commitment to working with the KMT.
 Supporting this position, Mao was elected to the Party Committee, taking up residence in Shanghai.
 At the First KMT Congress, held in Guangzhou in early 1924, Mao was elected an alternate member of the KMT Central Executive Committee, and put forward four resolutions to decentralise power to urban and rural bureaus.
 His enthusiastic support for the KMT earned him the suspicion of Li Li-san, his Hunan comrade.

 In late 1924, Mao returned to Shaoshan, perhaps to recuperate from an illness.
 He found that the peasantry were increasingly restless and some had seized land from wealthy landowners to found communes.
 This convinced him of the revolutionary potential of the peasantry, an idea advocated by the KMT leftists but not the Communists.
-Mao and many of his colleagues also proposed the end of cooperation with the KMT, which was rejected by the Comintern representative Mikhail Borodin.In the winter of 1925, Mao fled to Guangzhou after his revolutionary activities attracted the attention of Zhao's regional authorities.
+Mao and many of his colleagues also proposed the end of cooperation with the KMT, which was rejected by the Comintern representative Mikhail Borodin.
+In the winter of 1925, Mao fled to Guangzhou after his revolutionary activities attracted the attention of Zhao's regional authorities.
 There, he ran the 6th term of the KMT's Peasant Movement Training Institute from May to September 1926.
-The Peasant Movement Training Institute under Mao trained cadre and prepared them for militant activity, taking them through military training exercises and getting them to study basic left-wing texts.
+The Peasant Movement Training Institute under Mao trained cadres and prepared them for militant activity, taking them through military training exercises and getting them to study basic left-wing texts.

-When party leader Sun Yat-sen died in May 1925, he was succeeded by Chiang Kai-shek, who moved to marginalise the left-KMT and the Communists.
+When party leader Sun Yat-sen died in May 1925, he was succeeded by Chiang Kai-shek, who moved to marginalise the left-KMT and the CCP.
 Mao nevertheless supported Chiang's National Revolutionary Army, who embarked on the Northern Expedition attack in 1926 on warlords.
 In the wake of this expedition, peasants rose up, appropriating the land of the wealthy landowners, who were in many cases killed.
 Such uprisings angered senior KMT figures, who were themselves landowners, emphasising the growing class and ideological divide within the revolutionary movement.